jatacid/right-click-send-to-phone/README.md

 ## Installation

+Download and install the extension from the [Chrome Web Store](https://chromewebstore.google.com/detail/right-click-send-to-phone/emckbbdmimagjgcckfofapkoicilncbo).

+## Development

+To develop or test locally:

 1. Clone this repository.
 2. Open Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer mode" in the top right corner.